blackmann/blackmann.github.io/src/content/blog/this-is-stupid.md

 It takes people passionate about soccer to want to build a beautiful stadium, a beautiful league.
 It takes someone who cares about children to want to build/re-build a children park.

 Consequently, but not surprising to me, people who care about nothing will instinctively find a blame.
 "But we have people who have been hired or voted for to do this or that!"
-But if you paid attention to anything I've read, these people you're demanding accountability from are just like you and the rest of us — they care about nothing.
+But if you paid attention to anything I've just written, these people you're demanding accountability from are just like you and the rest of us — they care about nothing.
 But you demand more because they're in position?
 Remember again: they're there for _what they'll eat_.

 > Is it a children's park they'll eat?
 Is it a beautiful stadium they'll eat?